Nasty, smelly, yellow powders, bits of wood, twigs, leaves and grasses that you wouldn’t even smoke?

 The symptoms we mean are:

-Basically, if the herbs come from responsible importers who know their sources and check their products properly, then there should be no ~Chinese herb safety concerns with toxicity when the herbs are prescribed by someone appropriately qualified.
+Basically, if the herbs come from responsible importers who know their sources and check their products properly, then there should be no Chinese herb safety concerns with toxicity when someone appropriately qualified prescribes them.

 It is therefore sensible to start with less than the recommended full dosage and work up gradually so that any adjustments can be made.

-Sensitivity should not be confused with the fact that Chinese herbs do make changes in the body, and it is not uncommon to have digestive changes when adjusting to herbs.
+Don’t confuse sensitivity with the fact that Chinese herbs do make changes in the body.
+It is not uncommon to have digestive changes when first adjusting to herbs.